malpou/ShapeClassification/Readme.md

 ```
 In the `TypeOfShape.Api` project, there is a `TypeOfTriangle.http` file that can be used to test the API.

+There are 3 different host environments for the http file that can be used:
+- **prod** - The production environment (the deployed API on Azure)
+- **local-https** - The local environment using https
+- **local-http** - The local environment using http

 #### Error handling
 The API contains error handling for the following cases:
 - The sides provided are not able to be parsed into a list of numbers